-There’s a settlement on the horizon for owners of Toyota trucks with rusted out frames that are so 'holey' they make the Pope blush.
+Over time the frames become so ‘holey’ they make the Pope blush.

 “The frame is severely rusted at all joints.
 Since the truck is garaged 95% of the time, always clean (even engine compartment), and only has 12,000 total miles on this 2006 vehicle, it is extremely illogical.
 The warranty covers only “perforated” rust.
 It is not perforated but will be that way in a year or so.” – 2006 Tacoma owner in Virginia

-A lawsuit was eventually filed against Toyota making a few key points:
+The first rusted frame class-action lawsuit was filed against Toyota in 2016.
+The lawsuit made a few key points:

 - Frame rust, unlike most body panel rust, poses a real threat to the structural integrity of the truck.